openedx/edx-documentation/en_us/students/source/SFD_enrolling.rst

 For more information about enrolling in the verified track for a course, see :ref:`Enroll in the Verified Track` or :ref:`SFD Change to the Verified Track`.

-For information about certificates, see :ref:`Certificates` or `Verified Certificates`_.
+For information about pursuing certificates, see :ref:`SFD_Pursue Program Certificate`, :ref:`Certificates`, or `Verified Certificates`_.

 .. _About Programs: